freedomofpress/securedrop-docs/docs/hardware.rst

 Our standard recommendation is to use USB drives, in combination with volume-level encryption and careful data hygiene.
-Our documentation, including the :doc:`journalist guide <journalist>`, is based on this approach.
+Our documentation, including the :doc:`journalist guide <journalist/journalist>`, is based on this approach.
 We also urge the use of a secure printer or similar analog conversions to export documents from the *Secure Viewing Station*, whenever possible.

 You may want to consider enforcing write protection on USB drives when only read access is needed, or you may want to implement a workflow based on CD-Rs or